Manufacturers: Are Your Competitors Showing Up on Google, ChatGPT, and AI Search While Your Products Stay Hidden?

 We Redesigned Our Website and Lost All Our Search Rankings

 It happens more often than it should.
-A manufacturing company finally invests in a website redesign.
-New branding, modern design, better product photography.
-And within three months, the organic traffic that was generating RFQs drops off a cliff.
+A manufacturing company invests in a redesign, updated branding, modern layout, and improved visuals.
+Within months, the organic traffic that was generating RFQs declines sharply.

 The Real Problem: